Building a carport that adds value

 However, it is important to remember that there is a ceiling price for every home.
 If the houses on your street generally sell for around £275k, there would be very little point investing in a large extension and putting your home on the market for £400k.
 Simply because, people looking to buy a £400k home are unlikely to want to live on a £275k street.

 Sound simple enough?
-Log Cabins Lakeland lists the most important things you should be looking for in a timber carport if you want to add value to your home.
+Log Cabins Lakeland lists the most important things you should be looking for in a log cabin carport if you want to add value to your home.

 - Additional storage space and enclosed rooms boost valueOne of the secrets to adding value to a home, as discussed earlier, is to add new useable space.
 The most efficient way to do this would be to convert a garage to a new living space or build a conservatory and extend your home upwards, either on top of a garage or on top of an existing lower level extension.
 A carport can help you to achieve this.